LukasSchaefer/marl-book-exercises/readme.md

 ## Tuesday: Tabular Multi-Agent Reinforcement Learning

-In this exercise, we will implement the MARL algorithm Independent Q-learning (IQL), in which each agent independently learns its Q-function using Q-learning updates.
+In this exercise, we will implement the MARL algorithm independent Q-learning (IQL), in which each agent independently learns its Q-function using Q-learning updates.
 We will train agents in the matrix game of "Prisoners' Dilemma", regularly evaluate their performance, and visualise their learned value functions.

 > [!NOTE]
 > We will run the "Prisoners' Dilemma" matrix game as a non-repeated game, where agents play a single round of the game and receive rewards based on their actions.
 This also makes the game stateless.
 In the implementation of the matrix game (see `matrix_game.py`), the state/ observation given to agents is always a 0-constant.